pdgonzalez872/apta_seeding/README.md

 There are some interesting parts of this project that did get done:

-- The ETL process and API is done well I believe.
+- [The ETL process and API is done well I believe:] (https://github.com/pdgonzalez872/apta_seeding/tree/master/lib/apta_seeding/etl)

 Here is the readme from the other project.
 Please let me know if you have any questions by reaching out to me via email.